Another Monday Morning

 The rabbits were feeding along the path that led to the lake.
 I would be fishing with Tommy and Nathan, and I was eager to prove that my new reel was worthy of the challenge.
 Tommy has been guiding me along, on my quest to become a better angler, but Nathan is keeping his eye on both of us.

 They are more experienced than I am, so I get to learn a lot about fishing, in an easy relaxed atmosphere, which includes lively talks about politics, and a few fishing stories thrown in for good measure.

-Tommy, keeps us in line.
-He’s always well organised and ready, so we try our best to keep up.
+Tommy keeps us in line.
+He’s always well organized and ready, so we try our best to keep up.
 Needless to say that our lines were all in the water, in no time flat, and there we were, all anxiously waiting for that first strike.

 Catching the first fish of the day, gives you full bragging rights, … until someone catches a bigger fish.

 Daiwa’s Regal LT is the redesigned version of their storied Daiwa Regal.
 Their LT concept of Light and Tough uses a true carbon fibre frame that reduces weight and size but remains as tough as the original when it was when first built with previous materials.
 This new design has reduced the 1000 series from 7.9 oz to 6.7 oz., and the 3000 series from 10.6 oz. to 7.6 oz.

 The 3000 series, which is the model I own, the Daiwa Regal LT3000DCP, ( D, Deep Spool, C, Compact, P, Gear Class ), has seen a weight reduction of 3 oz.
 My Daiwa Regal LT weighs a featherlight 7.6 oz.